ricochhet/micro/README.md

 ### usage
 if you want to don't want to use Typescript, use the `./dist/` folder, otherwise, use the `./src/` folder.
-- `micro.mod.ts` is the main module which consists of curated libraries and tools.
+- `micro.modules.ts` and `micro.core.ts` are the main parts which consist of curated modules and libraries.
-- `microsys.mod.ts` is a wrapper module for all of micro which gives access to every exported function.
+- `micro.auto.ts` is a wrapper module for all of micro which gives access to every exported function.
 Use with caution.

 ### security
 certain libraries may be considered insecure, warnings for these libraries are there for your safety and mine, they are contained in micro because it can be used as a simple lightweight development tool, which is the intended purpose of micro, nothing within this library should be used for production.